Rosalind Franklin: Alleged sexism toward Franklin

 Glynn accuses Sayre of erroneously making her sister a feminist heroine, and sees Watson's The Double Helix as the root of what she calls the "Rosalind Industry".
 She conjectures that the stories of alleged sexism would "have embarrassed her [Rosalind Franklin] almost as much as Watson's account would have upset her", and declared that "she [Rosalind] was never a feminist."
 Klug and Crick have also concurred that Franklin was definitely not a feminist.

 Franklin's letter to her parents in January 1939 is often taken as reflecting her own prejudiced attitude, and the claim that she was "not immune to the sexism rampant in these circles".
 In the letter, she remarked that one lecturer was "very good, though female".
-Maddox maintains that was a circumstantial comment rather than an example of gender bias, and that it was a expression of admiration because, at the time, woman teachers of science were a rarity.
-In fact, Maddox says, Franklin laughed at men who were embarrassed by the appointment of the first female professor, Dorothy Garrod.
+Maddox maintains that was a circumstantial comment rather than an example of gender bias, and that it was an expression of admiration because, at the time, woman teachers of science were a rarity.
+In fact, Maddox says, Franklin laughed at men who were embarrassed by the appointment of the first female professor at Oxbridge, Dorothy Garrod.